dustinpfister/blog_posts/_posts/lodash_every.md

 So now that we know the basic deal about that lodash every method, maybe we should now look at some plain old vanilla javaScript alternatives to using the lodash every method.
 After all there is now a native Array.every method that can be used to replace it, and this can be chalked up as yet another reason as to not bother with lodash anymore right?
 Well yes and no, lets look at the reasons why, and also some additional ways of going about checking all keys in an object for some kind of condition.

-### 3.1 - The Array.every method will work okay with Ararys and array like objects with Function.call
+### 3.1 - The Array.every method will work okay with Arrays and array like objects with Function.call

 So the native Array.every method will work just fine in most cases, assuming that all the clients that you want to support have it for starters.
 Also assuming that you will always want to use the Array.every method with well Arrays, in the event that you are dealing with a collection that is an object you will not be able to use it and get expected results.
 That is unless it is an Array like object that is formated like an Array with a length property and numbered key names, in which case it will work okay with Function.call.